jrojers/ascii-generator-test/pages/ASCII-Generator-Testing-Image.md

         1. Provide image to convert (via url or upload)
         1. Verify option to download txt, html, svg files
         1. Download files and verify contents

-##### Example Test Implementation
-NOTE: There are several options available to interact with the browser.
-Something like Capybara or PhantomJS allow you to interact with a simulated browser, without a "real" browser taking over a machine.
-Real browsers are slow and unstable over thousands of tests per day.
-In this example I chose basic Webdriver, which utilizes a real browser.

-It is important to note that this example lives in the app repository, and would use the same test runner and reporting mechanisms that all unit (and other) tests use.

 ```ruby